All biosecurity requirements must be met before Imported Food Inspection Scheme requirements apply.

 Check our Biosecurity Import Conditions system (BICON) for import conditions.

-Ready-to-eat berries are classified as risk food
+Ready to eat berries that are fresh, frozen or dried are classified as risk food

 - currants (Ribes genus).

-Excludes food from New Zealand.
+- food from New Zealand.

 The certificate must show that the producer has a Hazard Analysis Critical Control Points (HACCP) based food safety management system in place.
 This system must identify and control food safety hazards, such as hepatitis A virus.
 The certificate must cover primary production and processing of the food.